boethigp-github/hudini/README.md

 ### How Caching Works

-Hudini uses a caching mechanism to store and retrieve data quickly, improving the performance of the application.
+Houdini uses a caching mechanism to store and retrieve data quickly, improving the performance of the application.
 The cache is typically stored in the directory specified by the `APP_CACHE` environment variable.

 ### Clearing the Cache